cjn4825/Dev-Container/README.md

 # Docker Container for dev work

 This project includes a dockerfile that can easily be turned into an image with dependencies already installed(as of now there isn't much, but its a work in progress for personal use, but this can be easly adapted to other uses also)

 I have not tested if this works in different environments, and this is just work in progress meant to be a learning oppritunity for containerization via [Docker](https://docs.docker.com/get-started/docker-overview/).

+# Disclaimer

+This project is a work in progress and currently in development.

 # Goal
 To learn more about containerization and eventually expain to include more security, functionality, and automation.